ExpDev07/coronavirus-tracker-api/README.md

 * **csbs** - https://www.csbs.org/information-covid-19-coronavirus - U.S. County data that comes from the Conference of State Bank Supervisors.

-* **nyt** - https://github.com/nytimes/covid-19-data - The New York Times is releasing a series of data files with cumulative counts of coronavirus cases in the United States, at the state and county level, over time.
+* **nyt** - https://github.com/nytimes/covid-19-data - The New York Times is releasing a series of data files with cumulative counts of coronavirus cases in the United States.
+This API provides the timeseries at the US county level.

 __jhu__ data-source will be used as a default source if you don't specify a *source parameter* in your request.